 From early morn to the late twilight, our Coningsby for several days devoted himself to the comprehension of Manchester.
-It was to him a new world pregnant with new ideas, and suggestive of new trains of thought and feeling.
-In this unprecedented partnership between capital and science, working on a spot which Nature had indicated as the fitting theatre of their exploits, he beheld a great source of the wealth of nations which had been reserved for these times, and he perceived that this wealth was rapidly developing classes whose power was very imperfectly recognised in the constitutional scheme, and whose duties in the social system seemed altogether omitted.
+It was to him a new world, pregnant with new ideas, and suggestive of new trains of thought and feeling.
+In this unprecedented partnership between capital and science, working on a spot which Nature had indicated as the fitting theatre of their exploits, he beheld a great source of the wealth of nations which had been reserved for these times, and he perceived that this wealth was rapidly developing classes whose power was imperfectly recognised in the constitutional scheme, and whose duties in the social system seemed altogether omitted.
 Young as he was, the bent of his mind, and the inquisitive spirit of the times, had sufficiently prepared him, not indeed to grapple with these questions, but to be sensible of their existence, and to ponder.

-One evening, in the coffee-room of the hotel, having just finished his well-earned dinner, and relaxing his mind for the moment in a fresh research into the Manchester Guide, an individual, who had also been dining in the same apartment, rose from his table, and after lolling over the empty fire-place, reading the framed announcements, looking at the directions of several letters waiting there for their owners; picking his teeth, he turned round to Coningsby and with an air of uneasy familiarity, said,
+One evening, in the coffee-room of the hotel, having just finished his well-earned dinner, and relaxing his mind for the moment in a fresh research into the Manchester Guide, an individual, who had also been dining in the same apartment, rose from his table, and, after lolling over the empty fireplace, reading the framed announcements, looking at the directions of several letters waiting there for their owners, picking his teeth, turned round to Coningsby, and, with an air of uneasy familiarity, said,--

-"First visit to Manchester, sir?"
+'First visit to Manchester, sir?'

-"My first."
+'My first.'

-"Gentleman traveller, I presume?"
+'Gentleman traveller, I presume?'

-"I am a traveller," said Coningsby.
+'I am a traveller.' said Coningsby.

-"Hem!
-From the south?"
+'Hem!
+From south?'

-"From the south."
+'From the south.'

-"And pray, sir, how did you find business as you came along.
-Brisk?
-I dare say.
+'And pray, sir, how did you find business as you came along?
+Brisk, I dare say.
 And yet there is a something, a sort of a something; didn't it strike you, sir, there was a something?
-A deal of queer paper about, sir!"
+A deal of queer paper about, sir!'

-"I fear you are speaking on a subject of which I know nothing," said Coningsby, smiling, "I do not understand business at all; though I am not surprised that being at Manchester you should suppose so."
+'I fear you are speaking on a subject of which I know nothing,' said Coningsby, smiling;' I do not understand business at all; though I am not surprised that, being at Manchester, you should suppose so.'

-"Ah! not in business.
+'Ah! not in business.
 Hem!
-Professional?"
+Professional?'

-"No," said Coningsby, "I am nothing."
+'No,' said Coningsby, 'I am nothing.'

-"Ah! an independent gent; hem! and a very pleasant thing, too.
-Pleased with Manchester, I dare say?" continued the stranger.
+'Ah! an independent gent; hem! and a very pleasant thing, too.
+Pleased with Manchester, I dare say?' continued the stranger.

-"And astonished," said Coningsby, "I think in the whole course of my life I never saw so much to admire."
+'And astonished,' said Coningsby; 'I think, in the whole course of my life, I never saw so much to admire.'

-"Seen all the lions, have no doubt?"
+'Seen all the lions, have no doubt?'

-"I think I have seen everything," said Coningsby, rather eager and with some pride.
+'I think I have seen everything,' said Coningsby, rather eager and with some pride.

-"Very well, very well," exclaimed the stranger in a patronising tone.
-"Seen Mr. Burley's weaving-room, I dare say."
+'Very well, very well,' exclaimed the stranger, in a patronising tone.
+'Seen Mr. Birley's weaving-room, I dare say?'

-"Oh! isn't it wonderful?" said Coningsby.
+'Oh! isn't it wonderful?' said Coningsby.

-"A great many people," said the stranger, with a rather supercilious smile.
+'A great many people.' said the stranger, with a rather supercilious smile.

-"But after all," said Coningsby with animation, "it is the machinery without any interposition of manual power that overwhelms me.
-It haunts me in my dreams," continued Coningsby.

-"I see cities peopled with machines.
-Certainly Manchester is the most wonderful city of modern times!"
+'But after all,' said Coningsby, with animation, 'it is the machinery without any interposition of manual power that overwhelms me.
+It haunts me in my dreams,' continued Coningsby; 'I see cities peopled with machines.
+Certainly Manchester is the most wonderful city of modern times!'
 The stranger stared a little at the enthusiasm of his companion, and then picked his teeth.

-"Of all the wonderful things here," said Coningsby, "what on the whole, sir, do you look upon as the most wonderful?"
+'Of all the remarkable things here,' said Coningsby, 'what on the whole, sir, do you look upon as the most so?'

-"In the way of machinery?" asked the stranger.
+'In the way of machinery?' asked the stranger.

-"In the way of machinery."
+'In the way of machinery.'

-"Why, in the way of machinery, you know," said the stranger very quietly, "Manchester is a dead letter."
+'Why, in the way of machinery, you know,' said the stranger, very quietly, 'Manchester is a dead letter.'

-"A dead letter!" said Coningsby.
+'A dead letter!' said Coningsby.

-"Dead and buried," said the stranger, accompanying his words with that peculiar application of his thumb to his nose, that signifies so eloquently that all is up.
+'Dead and buried,' said the stranger, accompanying his words with that peculiar application of his thumb to his nose that signifies so eloquently that all is up.

-"You astonish me!" said Coningsby.
+'You astonish me!' said Coningsby.